I-Angelo/I-Angelo/README.md

 I attended Florida Atlantic University for Computer Science, and most recently, I earned my certificate of completion in Computer Software Engineer at Coding Temple.

 My passion has been from a young age to learn how computer and softwares work and interact with one another.
-I am currently looking to continue my career as a Software Developer with an organization in which I can expand my knowledge and be able to contribute to the company's growth.
+I am currently looking to continue my career as a Software Developer with an organization in which I can expand my knowledge and be able to contribute to the front-end and back-end development and building of web applications.

 ## ___Technical Experience:___ ##